 The Picture Spammer.
 You know the one.
 She's the mom who wants you to see every movement, blink and smile her baby makes.
 What's worse is when she loads a photo album with essentially the same picture, just with slight variations.

-- Before you post something, think about whether or not it's totally necessary.
-Remember that everyone on your friends' list will be able to read what you post; is it something you want your high school friends or great-aunt to read?
+- Before you post something, think about whether it's totally necessary.
+Remember that everyone on your friends list will be able to read what you post; is it something you want your high school friends or great aunt to read?

 - Keep your baby-based conversations limited to when you're asked, or when you're posting on your own page.
 It's bad Internet etiquette to highjack someone else's status message or post, no matter what the topic.